Last edit on — 4 may 2022.

 Refuse to post messages aimed only at increasing Habrapower.
 Strive to just write more interesting and better.

-Argumented post, even if it is contrary to your opinion, should not receive a downvote.
+Argumented publication, even if it is contrary to your opinion, should not receive a downvote.
 One does not have to adapt to your tastes.

 If similar topics are repeatedly raised under different pretexts, this does not mean that you have to put a minus.
 This only means that the problem has not yet been solved.